shelkmike/Mabs/README.md

 `pip3 install --upgrade --user Pandas Plotnine scipy`<br>
 2. Download the latest version of Mabs from [Releases](https://github.com/shelkmike/Mabs/releases).
 Extract the archive and run<br>
 `bash install.sh`

+&nbsp;<br>
+Alternatively, you can use a Singularity container with Mabs: [https://mikeshelk.site/Diff/Mabs_distribution/Singularity_containers/](https://mikeshelk.site/Diff/Mabs_distribution/Singularity_containers/) .
+To see information on how to use Mabs from the container, run a command "singularity run-help mabs.sif".
 <br><br>
 ## How to use
 Two main components of Mabs are Mabs-hifiasm and Mabs-flye.
 Mabs-hifiasm works as a parameter optimizer of Hifiasm, while Mabs-flye works as a parameter optimizer of Flye.